How Often Can You Refinance Your Home?

 For example, there can be a six-month waiting period for a cash-out refinance.
 Or, refinancing via government programs like the FHA streamline refinance or VA’s interest rate reduction refinance loan can require waiting periods of 210 days.

-For a cash-out refinance, some lenders may also require that the home has at least 20% equity.
+For a cash-out refinance, some lenders may also require that the homeowner has at least 20% equity in their property.

 Questions to Ask Before You Refinance